 Fusco et al. 2016 (SPIE 9909) provides more on-sky performance measurements (Strehl ratio) which confirm the plot in Figure 11.

-Figure 12: SPHERE PSF morphology and Strehl ratio as a function of R magnitude (see and for details).
+Figure 12: SPHERE PSF morphology and Strehl ratio as a function of R magnitude (see Figure 31 and Figure 32 for more details).